17TH CENTURY SCIENTISTS

 In 1559 a man named Realdo Colombo demonstrated that blood actually travels from one side of the heart to the other through the lungs.

 The Roman writer Galen believed that the body constantly makes new blood and uses up the old (rather like an engine using up petrol).
-However Harvey realised this is not true.
+However Harvey realized this is not true.
 Instead the blood circulates around the body.

 In the 17th century medicine was helped by the microscope (invented at the end of the 16th century).
 In 1658 Jan Swammerdan first observed red blood corpuscles.
 In 1661 Marcello Malpighi discovered capilliaries.
 Then in 1665 Robert Hooke was the first person to describe cells in his book Micrographia.